-This document describes the criteria and procedure that Barnet Council uses to prioritise housing applicants for the social housing1 that we allocate to; i.e. homes owned by Barnet Council, and a proportion of homes owned by Private Registered Providers (housing associations) in the Borough and other areas covered by the North London Housing Sub-region2 to which we make nominations).
+This document describes the criteria and procedure that Barnet Council uses to prioritise housing applicants for the social housing that we allocate to; i.e. homes owned by Barnet Council, and a proportion of homes owned by Private Registered Providers (housing associations) in the Borough to which we make nominations to.
 It also sets out other assistance that we provide to housing applicants, including advice and access to housing in the private rented sector.

-In Barnet the demand for social housing is very much greater than the number of homes available.
-This Allocations Scheme describes how the Council prioritises housing applicants to ensure that those in greatest housing need, as described by the legal definition of Reasonable Preference (see section 3), are given a head start to access available social housing, compared with those who have no housing need, but who want to move to or within social housing.
+In Barnet, the demand for social housing is very much greater than the number of homes available.
+This Allocations Scheme describes how the Council prioritises housing applicants to ensure that those in greatest housing need, as described by the legal definition of Reasonable Preference (see Section 2.3), are given a head start to access available social housing, compared with those who have no housing need, but who want to move to or within social housing.

-Barnet Council's Allocations Scheme sets out in detail who is and who is not assisted under the scheme and how this is decided.
-It also sets out how to apply for housing and the standard of service that the council will aim to achieve.
+Barnet Council's Allocations Scheme sets out in detail who is and who is not assisted under the Scheme and how this is decided.
+It also sets out how to apply for housing and the standard of service that the Council will aim to achieve.